-2.3 Sea Surface Temperature data product service
+2.3 Sea surface temperature data product service

-The SST data product service is based on the SLSTR measurements as shown in Table 2.
-The level 1 products consist of calibrated and geolocated radiances and brightness temperatures computed from instrument source packets in the thermal, short wave and visible channels.
-The SLSTR level 1 products contain: the radiances of the 3 VIS, the 3 SWIR (on the A and B stripe grids), and the 3 MWIR/TIR bands; the Brightness Temperature (BT) for the 3 TIR bands ; and the Brightness Temperature (BT) for the 3 TIR bands ; and the Brightness Temperature (BT) for the 2 FIR bands.
+The sea surface temperature (SST) data product service is based on the SLSTR measurements as shown in Table 2.
+The level-1 products consist of calibrated and geolocated radiances and brightness temperatures computed from instrument source packets in the thermal, short-wave and visible channels.
+The SLSTR level-1 products contain the radiances of the three VIS, the three SWIR (on the A and B stripe grids), and the three MWIR/TIR bands; the brightness temperature (BT) for the three TIR bands; and the BT for the two FIR bands.
 Measurements from the different channels are provided for both the nadir and the oblique view where applicable dependent on the position in the swath.
-For each channel, the detectors have multiple elements which vary in number according to the advance of the second strate the channel (and Connect the 2 October the second strate the channel (and Connect the 2 October the second strate the channel (and Connect the 2 October the second strate the channel (and Connect the 2 October the second strate the channel (and Connect the 2 October the second strate the channel (and Connect the 2 October the 2 October the second strate the channel (and Connect the 2 October the 2 ing to the channel (see Coppo et al., 2013).
+For each channel, the detectors have multiple elements which vary in number according to the channel (see Coppo et al., 2013).
 These measurements are accompanied with grid and time information, quality flags and error estimates.

-The Level 2 products are based on a single Sea Surface Temperature (SST) field derived from the best performing single-coefficient SST in any given part of the swath,

-- plus a number of supporting data fields providing context for the SST fields.
-The choice of SST is dependent on the view, time of day, and (in planning) dust/aerosol conditions.
-The measurement data files conform to the GHRSST L2P specification (see The Recommended GHRSST Data Specification GDS).
-The SST retrieval is based on combinations of brightness temperatures weighted by coefficients which can be defined using modelled radiances followed by regression to an equation whose form - accounts for view-geometric and other factors (Sea Surface Temperature (SLSTR) Algorithm Theoretical Basis Document).
-The SLSTR level 2 products are provided for the global ocean.
-Datasets are explained in Fig. 3.
+The level-2 products are based on a single sea surface temperature (SST) field derived from the best-performing singlecoefficient SST in any given part of the swath, plus a number of supporting data fields providing context for the SST fields.
+The choice of SST is dependent on the view, time of day, and (in planning) dust-aerosol conditions.
+The measurement data files conform to the GHRSST L2P specification (see The Recommended GHRSST Data Specification - GDS).
+The SST retrieval is based on combinations of brightness temperatures weighted by coefficients which can be defined using modelled radiances followed by regression to an equation whose form accounts for view-geometric and other factors.
+The precise algorithms are described in the Sea Surface Temperature (SLSTR) Algorithm Theoretical Basis Document (SLSTR-ATBD, 2012).
+The SLSTR level-2 products are provided for the global ocean.
+Data sets for the regional seas are explained in Fig. 3.

-2.4 Ocean Surface Topography data product service
+2.4 Ocean surface topography data product service

-The Ocean Surface Topography services are mainly based on the SRAL measurements.
-There are two mutually exclusive measurement modes: A low-resolution (approx. 7 km) measurement mode (LRM) based on pulse limited radar processing, and a high-resolution (approx. 300 m) SAR measurement mode based on Synthetic Aperture Radar (SAR) techniques.
-The operational mode is set by an on board geographical mode mask.
-Currently, the default operational mode is to produce SAR mode measurments over the entire globe (hence high resolution only).
+The ocean surface topography services are mainly based on the SRAL measurements.
+There are two mutually exclusive measurement modes: a low-resolution (approx. 7 km) measurement mode (LRM) based on pulse-limited radar processing, and a high-resolution (approx. 300 m) SAR measurement mode based on Synthetic Aperture Radar (SAR) techniques.
+The operational mode is set by an on-board geographical mode mask.
+Currently, the default operational mode is to produce SAR mode measurements over the entire globe (hence, high resolution only).